timehop/sticky-headers-recyclerview/README.md

 `StickyRecyclerHeadersAdapter` has a very similar interface to the `RecyclerView.Adapter`, and it is recommended that you make your `RecyclerView.Adapter` implement `StickyRecyclerHeadersAdapter`.

-There interface looks like this:
+The interface looks like this:

 ```java
 public interface StickyRecyclerHeadersAdapter<VH extends RecyclerView.ViewHolder> {